Configure a Gateway Load Balancer in Azure for Inline V Series Solution

 |

-Enter or select the following details as mentioned in the table to configure target groups in Azure.
+Enter or select the following details as mentioned in the table to create a public load balancer in Azure.

 Parameters |